gungwf/microservices-assignment-starter/docs/analysis-and-design.md

 ## 4. 🗂️ Data Design

-Each service manages its own database to ensure loose coupling and independent scaling.
+Each service manages its own database to ensure loose coupling and independent scaling

 - **Auth Service**:
   - **Database**: PostgreSQL